Louisville rallies from 18 down to beat Northwestern 62-53

 TIP-INS

-Northwestern fell to 0-3 all-time against Louisville, with the other two meetings coming in 1987 and 1994. … Northwestern coach Joe McKeown took George Washington to four Sweet 16s when he was coach there before coming to the Illinois school.
+Northwestern fell to 0-3 all-time against Louisville, with the other two meetings coming in 1987 and 1994. … McKeown took George Washington to four Sweet 16s when he was coach there before coming to the Illinois school.

 UP NEXT